Posted On: October 2, 2025

 Treatment Purposes

-Healthcare providers are authorized to share patient information as needed for treatment purposes.
+HIPAA PHI sharing by healthcare providers is authorized as needed for treatment purposes.
 This can involve communicating with other healthcare professionals, referring patients for further treatment, and coordinating care with other parties to help secure suitable health services.

 Additionally, they are permitted to disclose patient information to obtain payment.